thoughtworks-jumpstart/jumpstart/testing-and-tdd/tdd-with-jest/README.md

 ## Testing libraries

-Here are the commonly used Javascript test runner libraries: `jest`, `jasmine`, `mocha`.
+Here are the commonly used JavaScript test runner libraries: `jest`, `jasmine`, `mocha`.
 They are very similar in their functionality and API design, so if you master one, chances are - learning the others won't be difficult.

 In this chapter, we will learn `jest` because: